tattali/electron-twig/README.md

 Get [Twig.js](https://github.com/twigjs/twig.js) the JS implementation of the Twig Templating Language on [electron](https://github.com/atom/electron) projects.

-This package is a simple `file` protocol interceptor for [electron](https://github.com/atom/electron) which compiles files with `.twig` extension.
+This package is a simple `file protocol` interceptor which compiles files with `.twig` extension.

 ## Installation